 A nuclear medicine bone scan study involves injecting a small amount of a radioactive substance, called a radiopharmaceutical, into one of your veins.
 This substance travels through your bloodstream and attaches mostly to your bones.
-A special camera, known as a gamma camera, detects how your bones are functioning based on this activity.
-The radioisotope used is a very small amount of a radioactive material therefore there is no need for precautions against radioactive exposure.
-This material won’t harm you, nor is there any side-effects from the injection.
-You won’t need to limit your contact with other people, and as you hydrate and urinate for the remainder of the day, the product will leave your system.
+A special camera, known as a gamma camera, is used to generate an image to allow physicians to assess a variety of bone diseases and conditions.

 SPECT/CT imaging combines a SPECT (Single Photon Emission Computed Tomography) scan with a low-dose CT (Computed Tomography) scan to better pinpoint any abnormal areas.
 The gamma camera rotates around your body for the SPECT scan.
 The CT part helps localize the area and can be digitally combined with the SPECT results for more precise information.

-This exam is performed by an Xray technologist with special training in nuclear medicine imaging, and the results from the scan are interpreted by a radiologist.
+This exam is performed by a nuclear medicine technologist who has had special training in this area, and the scan is interpreted by a nuclear medicine physician.

 Upon arrival, you will check in at the front reception and may be asked to fill out some forms.
 You will then be escorted to an area where you may need to change into a medical gown.